Find Affordable College Courses

 Graduate Certificates in Engineering Physics

 There are 5 colleges and univerities across the nation that offer a graduate certificate in engineering physics.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 16% were students from an underrepresented racial-ethnic group.
-Also, 1.8% of engineering physics graduates were international students.
+This degree is more popular with male students, and about 20% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 4.6% of engineering physics graduates were international students.

 Education Levels of Engineering Physics Majors

-During the 2020-2021 academic year, 109 students earned their graduate certificate in engineering physics.
+During the most recent year for which data is available, 87 people earned their graduate certificate in engineering physics.
 This makes it the 111th most popular graduate certificate program in the country.

 The following table shows the number of diplomas awarded in engineering physics at each degree level.